Parliament of Bermuda

 Originally, the House of Assembly was the only house in the legislature.
 It held its first session in 1620, making Bermuda's Parliament amongst the world's oldest legislatures and the oldest extant legislature in the Americas.
 An appointed Privy Council originally performed roles similar to those of an upper house and of a cabinet.

 A major constitutional change took place in 1968.
-The Legislative Council was replaced with an appointed Senate as part of a reorganisation of the Parliament of Bermuda into a bicameral system; Bermuda is the only British Overseas Territory to have such system.
+The Legislative Council was replaced with an appointed Senate as part of a reorganisation of the Parliament of Bermuda into a bicameral system; Bermuda is the only British Overseas Territory to have such a system.
 Political parties were legalised, and universal adult suffrage adopted.
 The position of Premier was also introduced as leader of the ruling party, and an official opposition.